vincentneo/GPXCompressor/README.md

 After this process, location track data is still preserved, just that its of lower fidelity, as lesser waypoints are kept.

+## Installation
+Just visit GPXCompressor's [releases](https://github.com/vincentneo/GPXCompressor/releases/) to get the latest release of the app!

+You can directly run the app, or to copy to to Applications folder, whichever way suits you.

+NOTE: GPXCompressor is not (yet) notarized by Apple, as I don't know how (or if it is even possible) to get it notarized when I do not have an Apple Developer membership.

 ## Compression Methods

 **Current methods include:**